• Skip to primary navigation

 Juneberry

 Opened in 2020, Juneberry has quickly become a staple in St. Vital.
 The restaurant is known for its scrumptious breakfast and lunch menus, serving up classics like Eggs Benedict and Sweet Potato Latkes alongside Honduran Balaedas and a Breakfast Banh Mi.
-Try one of their fresh squeezed juices or their selection of Wolseley kombucha to wash it all down with.
+Try one of their fresh squeezed juices or their selection of Wolseley kombucha to wash it all down.

 Blufish